• Skip to primary navigation

 • A platter of Buffalo chicken bites.

-20-Minute Bake Buffalo Chicken Cups
+20-Minute Baked Buffalo Chicken Cups

 • Puff pastry with caramelized onions on a wooden tray.